OALabs/BlobRunner/README.md

 ![BlobRunner Sample](br.png "BlobRunner")

-To use BlobRunner you can download a compiled version from /bin or follow the steps below to build the executable.
+To use BlobRunner, you can download the compiled executable from the [releases](https://github.com/OALabs/BlobRunner/releases) page or build your own using the steps below.

 ## Building